Rangi Chase (rugby league, born 1918)

 Rangitāwhana Chase (16 November 1918 – 7 September 1998) was a rugby league player.
 He represented the New Zealand rugby league team in 10 matches from 1937 to 1938.
 In the process he became the 248th player to represent New Zealand.
 He also represented New Zealand Māori against Australia, as well as the North Island and Auckland.
 He played his club rugby league in Auckland for the Manukau side.
 He also represented Whanganui in rugby union and played for the Huia club, as well as making representative appearances for several sub union sides.

 Early life

 Rangitāwhana Chase was born on 16 November 1918 to Henare (Harry) Chase (1887–1949), and Erina Tamara Weatherley (1894–1957) in Moawhango, in rural Whanganui.
 They had several children together.
 He had a sister, Ngahua o te Maramatanga (Ginny) Chase (1922-2005), born in Taihape, and another sister Peggy Te Miringa Chase Whenuaroa (1925-2002).
 Another sister, Kewa Ruby Chase was also born around this time with no fixed date of birth.
 She died in 1977.
 Henare also had many children to Miriama Te Pirihi Kaihote.
-Rangi's older half brother Tame Thomas (Tommy) Chase also played representative rugby union for Whanganui and moved to Auckland with Rangi to play for Manukau in 1938.
-He also represented New Zealand in 1939.
+Rangi's older half brother Tame Thomas (Tommy) Chase also played representative rugby union for Whanganui and moved to Auckland with Rangi to play rugby league for Manukau in 1938.
+He also represented New Zealand at rugby league in 1939.